MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/host-named-site-collection-architecture-and-deployment.md

 Off-box termination of SSL occurs when a proxy server terminates an SSL request and uses HTTP to forward the request to a web server.
 To achieve off-box SSL termination with host-named site collections, the device that terminates the SSL connection, such as a reverse proxy server, must be capable of generating a custom HTTP header: **Front-End-Https: On**.
 For more information, see [Use host-named site collections with off-box SSL termination](host-named-site-collection-architecture-and-deployment.md).

-while off-box termination of SSL isn't recommended because it results in unencrypted traffic being sent from the proxy server to the web server, it is still supported.
+Off-box termination of SSL is supported but not recommended because it results in unencrypted traffic being sent from the proxy server to the web server.

 The protocol used for a host-named site collection depends on the value of the URL parameter that you specified when you used the `Set-SPSiteURL` cmdlet to map the URL to a particular zone: http or https.
 Ensure that the IIS bindings for the web application, SSL certificates, reverse proxy configuration, and any other configuration necessary is complete.